facebookresearch/generative-recommenders/README.md

 ### Efficiency experiments

-To be added at a later point in time.
+``ops/triton`` currently contains triton kernels needed for efficiency experiments (forward pass).
+More code (incl integration glue code) to be added at a later point in time.
+If it's urgent, please feel free to open PRs.

 ## License